-- Does the character have a back story?
-Is the back story effective in developing the character?
+- Does the character have a backstory?
+Is the backstory effective in developing the character?

-Examine how successful writers use language
+5. Examine how successful writers use language

-Writers’ styles can vary from resembling poetry to clean, efficient prose to workmanlike sentences that may lack grace but get the job done.
+Writers’ styles can vary from resembling poetry to clean, efficient prose, to workmanlike sentences that may lack grace but get the job done.

-Reading as a writer
+Keep reading as a writer